 You start by betting $1 on red, for example.
 If you lose, you bet $1 again on the same color.
 In case you lose one more time, you bet $1 again.
-Let’s say that you lose again and you will need to bet $1 again.
-However, if you win this time it is considered that you may have a winning streak and you need to raise your bet with $1 and place a bet of $2.
+Let’s say that you lose again and you will need to bet $1 or red again.
+However, if you win this time it is considered that you may have a winning streak and you need to raise your bet by $1 and place a bet of $2.
 If you win again you need to place a bet of $3.

 |End of Session|

 When your balance becomes $+1 positive the session is over, you have generated profit and you may start a new session with $1 bet again.
 With the Oscar’s Grind Roulette Strategy you need continue the session until you have +1 unit and then you may start a new session.

 The roulette strategies you’ve read about in this article are just a part of what we have gathered for you as information about one of the most beloved casino games.
 Don’t forget to check out our roulette section and read more useful information.